ligdem/ligdem/manifest/en_chap2.md

 By mobilizing human and financial resources collaboratively and adopting decentralized and efficient technologies, the DL can effectively manage initial costs and ensure a broad and informed adoption of liquid democracy.

-**Criticism 3:** How can we ensure that votes are cast by real individuals who are eligible to vote within a specific country, region, or project, considering the risk of fake or duplicate accounts?
+**Critique 3:** How can we ensure that votes are cast by real individuals who are eligible to vote within a specific country, region, or project, considering the risk of fake or duplicate accounts?

 **Response 3:** Ensuring that votes come from real and eligible individuals is a crucial aspect of a secure and reliable voting system.
 To address this, liquid democracy platforms can implement robust identity verification systems, including: